+C3.4 ALGEBRAIC GEOMETRY UNIVERSITY OF OXFORD, MT2020 LECTURER: BALÁZS SZENDRŐI NOTES: ALEXANDER RITTER

-Comments and corrections are welcome: ritter@maths.ox.ac.uk
+Comments and corrections are welcome: szendroi@maths.ox.ac.uk

 Contents

 Preliminaries 1

 AFFINE VARIETIES 3

 PROJECTIVE VARIETIES 11

 CLASSICAL EMBEDDINGS 18

 EQUIVALENCE OF CATEGORIES 23

 PRODUCTS AND FIBRE PRODUCTS 25

-ALGEBRAIC GROUPS AND GROUP ACTIONS 30

-DIMENSION THEORY 34
+DIMENSION THEORY 30

-DEGREE THEORY 39
+DEGREE THEORY 35

-LOCALISATION THEORY 41
+LOCALISATION THEORY 38

-QUASI-PROJECTIVE VARIETIES 45
+QUASI-PROJECTIVE VARIETIES 42

-THE FUNCTION FIELD AND RATIONAL MAPS 50
+THE FUNCTION FIELD AND RATIONAL MAPS 47

-TANGENT SPACES 53
+TANGENT SPACES 50

-BLOW-UPS 57
+BLOW-UPS 53

-SCHEMES 58
+SCHEMES 55

-APPENDIX 1: Irreducible decompositions and primary ideals 69
+APPENDIX 1: Irreducible decompositions and primary ideals 65

-APPENDIX 2: Differential methods in algebraic geometry 73
+APPENDIX 2: Differential methods in algebraic geometry 69

 1. Preliminaries

 1.1.
 COURSE POLICY and BOOK RECOMMENDATIONS

 C3.4 Course policy: It is essential that you read your notes after each lecture.

-You will notice that for most Part C courses, unlike previous years, each lecture builds on the previous.
-If you don't read the notes then within a lecture or two you may feel lost.
-For Part C courses, you should not expect every detail to be covered in lectures: often it is up to you to check statements as exercises.
+Each lecture of the course builds on the previous one.
+If you don't revise the notes, then within a lecture or two you may feel lost.
+It will not be possible for every detail to be covered in lectures: often it is up to you to check statements as exercises.
 The course assumes familiarity with algebra (or that you are willing to read up on it).
-I'm afraid it would be unrealistic to expect commutative algebra to be taught as a subset of this 16-hour course.
-I write "Fact" if you are not required to read/know the proof (unless we prove it), and it usually refers to: algebra results, or difficult results, or results we don't have time to prove.
-Algebraic geometry is a difficult and extremely broad subject, and I will do my best to make it digestible.
+"Fact" will indicate mathematical statements that you are not required to know the proof of (unless we prove it), and it usually refers to: algebra results, or difficult results, or results we don't have time to prove.
+Algebraic geometry is a difficult and very broad subject, and I will do my best to make it digestible.
 But this will not happen by itself: it requires effort on your part, thinking on your own about the notes, the examples, the exercises.
-Date: This version of the notes was created on February 20, 2019.

-RELEVANT BOOKS

-Basic algebraic geometry

-Reid, Undergraduate algebraic geometry.
+RELEVANT BOOKS Basic algebraic geometry Reid, Undergraduate algebraic geometry.
 Start from Chp.II.3.
-(Available online from the author)

-Fulton, Algebraic Curves.
-(Available online from the author)

-Shafarevich, Basic Algebraic Geometry.
+(Available online from the author) Fulton, Algebraic Curves.
+(Available online from the author) Shafarevich, Basic Algebraic Geometry.

 Harris, Algebraic Geometry, A First Course.

 Gathmann, Algebraic geometry.
 (Online notes)

 Background on algebra

 Atiyah and MacDonald, Introduction to commutative algebra.
 Reid, Commutative algebra.

 Beyond this course Mumford, The Red Book of varieties and schemes.
-Harshorne, Algebraic geometry.
+Hartshorne, Algebraic geometry.
 Eisenbud and Harris, Schemes.
 Griffiths and Harris, Principles of Algebraic Geometry.
 (This is complex alg.geom.)
 Matsumura, Commutative ring theory.
 Eisenbud, Commutative Algebra with a view toward Algebraic Geometry.
 Vakil, Foundations of algebraic geometry.
 (Online notes) RELATED COURSES Part C: C2.6 Introduction to Schemes, and C3.7 Elliptic Curves It may help to look back at notes from Part B: Algebraic Curves, Commutative algebra.